 *Additional course work may be required for the student to sit for the CPA exam.
 Prospective students who intend to sit for the CPA exam are encouraged to visit the State Board's website at http://www.msbpa.state.ms.us/ for more information.

-MAcc students are required to complete a minimum of 30 hours in advanced course work (600 level) to include the required accounting core and accounting elective courses.
-The required courses are:
+MAcc students are required to complete a minimum of 30 hours in advanced course work (600 level) to include required accounting core and accounting elective courses.
+See the full requirements or view a list of courses.

 The Millsaps MAcc program has a long-established international study component.
 The European Study program is a three-week or six-week summer course of study conducted in such business and cultural centers as London, Paris, Munich, and Florence.
 During the semester break, after Christmas and before the spring semester begins, the MAcc student has a wonderful opportunity to study in Mexico at the Millsaps College mini-campus in the Yucatán.